What Is Half Of 14

 Understanding Division: The Foundation of Finding Half

 At the heart of finding half of any number lies the concept of division.
-In practice, division is the process of splitting a whole quantity into equal parts.
+Plus, division is the process of splitting a whole quantity into equal parts.
 When we ask, "What is half of 14?", we're essentially asking, "If we divide 14 into two equal parts, how many are in each part?

 This can be represented mathematically in several ways: